7.6 SOLID Principles

 "Subtypes must be substitutable for their base types."

-// ❌ LSP Violation: Square inheriting Rectangle breaks behavior
+// ❌ LSP violation: Square inheriting Rectangle breaks behavior

 class Rectangle {